dmsc/tbxl-parser/README.md

 Options:

+- `-n nun`  Sets the maximum line length before splitting lines to `num`.
+            Note that if a single statement is longer than this, the line is output anyway.
+            The default is 120 characters (the standard Atari Editor limit)

 - `-l`  Output long (readable) listing instead of minimized.

 - `-a`  In long output, replace Atari characters in comments with